renma13/book-tracker/README.md

 # Chapter Garden

-A personal book tracker designed as a calm Goodreads alternative.
+A personal book tracker designed as a Goodreads alternative.
 The app is a static site, so it can be hosted directly on GitHub Pages.

 ## Features